Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Proposed Approach

-Next, we discuss few properties {(lemmas~\ref{lem:three} --~\ref{lem:six})} of the newly introduced cost matrix $\xi$ and its similarities/differences with the traditionally used cost matrix $\xi'$ {(Sec.~\ref{sec:prob_for2})}: \begin{lemma} The cost matrix $\xi$ for a cost-insensitive loss function is an all-ones matrix, $\mathbf{1}^{p\times p}$, rather than a $\mathbf{1}-\mathbf{I}$ matrix, {as in} the case of the traditionally used cost matrix $\xi'$. \end{lemma} \begin{proof} With all costs equal to the multiplicative identity i.e., $\xi_{p,q} = 1$, the CNN activations will remain unchanged.
-Therefore, all decisions have a uniform cost of $1$ and the classifier is cost-insensitive. \end{proof} \begin{lemma} All costs in $\xi$ are positive, i.e., $\xi \succ 0$. \end{lemma} \begin{proof} {We adopt a proof by contradiction.} Let us suppose that $\xi_{p,q} = 0$.
-During training {in this case, the} corresponding score for class $q$ ($s_{p,q}$) will always be zero for all samples belonging to class $p$. {As a result,} the output activation ($y_{q}$) and {the} back-propagated error will be independent of the weight parameters of the network, which proves the Lemma. \end{proof} \begin{lemma} The cost matrix $\xi$ is defined such that all {of its} elements in are within the range $(0,1]$, i.e., $ \xi_{p,q} \in (0,1]$. \end{lemma} \begin{proof} {Based on} Lemmas~\ref{lem:three} and \ref{lem:four}, it is trivial that the costs are with-in the range $(0,1]$. \end{proof} \begin{lemma} Offsetting the columns of {the} cost matrix $\xi$ can lead to an equally probable guess point. \end{lemma} \begin{proof} {Let us} consider the case of a cost-insensitive loss function. {In this case, $\xi = \mathbf{1}$ (from Lemma~\ref{lem:three}).} Offsetting all of its columns by a constant $c=1$ will lead to $\xi=\mathbf{0}$.
-For $\xi=\mathbf{0}$, {the} CNN outputs will be zero for any $\mathbf{o}^{(i)} \in \mathbb{R}^{N}$.
-Therefore, the classifier will make a random guess for classification. \end{proof} {The cost matrix $\xi$ configured according to the properties described above (Lemma~\ref{lem:three} --~\ref{lem:six}) neither excessively increases the CNN outputs activations, nor does it reduce them to zero output values.
+Next, we discuss few properties {(lemmas~\ref{lem:three} --~\ref{lem:six})} of the newly introduced cost matrix $\xi$ and its similarities/differences with the traditionally used cost matrix $\xi'$ {(Sec.~\ref{sec:prob_for2})}.
+The \rev{proofs of} below mentioned properties can be found in Appendix~A (supplementary material): \begin{lemma} The cost matrix $\xi$ for a cost-insensitive loss function is an all-ones matrix, $\mathbf{1}^{p\times p}$, rather than a $\mathbf{1}-\mathbf{I}$ matrix, {as in} the case of the traditionally used cost matrix $\xi'$. \end{lemma} \begin{lemma} All costs in $\xi$ are positive, i.e., $\xi \succ 0$. \end{lemma} \begin{lemma} The cost matrix $\xi$ is defined such that all {of its} elements in are within the range $(0,1]$, i.e., $ \xi_{p,q} \in (0,1]$. \end{lemma} \begin{lemma} Offsetting the columns of {the} cost matrix $\xi$ can lead to an equally probable guess point. \end{lemma} {The cost matrix $\xi$ configured according to the properties described above (Lemma~\ref{lem:three} --~\ref{lem:six}) neither excessively increases the CNN outputs activations, nor does it reduce them to zero output values.
 This enables a smooth training process allowing the model parameters to be correctly updated.
 In the following section, we analyse the implications of the newly introduced cost matrix $\xi$ on the loss layer (Fig.~\ref{fig:overview_fig}).}